How Do You Prepare HVAC Equipment for a Storm

 Once the storm has passed, make sure the system is safe before powering it back on.
 First, make sure there are no indicators of damage and clean any debris from around the equipment.
 Call Golden Seal Service Experts Heating & Air Conditioning for an inspection if there is any damage or flooding to the unit.
 Once you’ve had the system inspected by a professional, turn the equipment back on right away to help dry the home and avoid mold from getting into the equipment or ductwork.

-If your air conditioner has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Golden Seal Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your HVAC system in working order all year long.
+If your air conditioner has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Golden Seal Service Experts Heating & Air Conditioning and learn about our membership plans to help keep your HVAC system in working order all year long.